It used to be that dentistry was all about traditional marketing.

 4. Warm and Comfortable Atmosphere

-As you’re aware, many people have anxiety around dentistry.
+As you’re aware, many people have anxiety about dentistry.
 Whether or not these fears are ‘reasonable’ doesn’t alleviate them.

 Your website is a great place to meet people where they’re at and show you understand their hesitation.